Should I count home equity as retirement savings? (Important things to know)

-Should I count home equity as retirement savings as this is all the money I have for retirement?
+Should I count home equity as retirement savings as this is all my retirement money?

-So you want to retire, or at least make work optional now or sometime in the future.
+So you want to retire, or at least make work optional now or soon.

-You have minimal savings or investments, but you do have equity in your home.
+You have minimal savings or investments but have equity in your home.

 Could you sell the house, downsize and retire on the cash?